rgautam320/MERN-Blog-Website/README.md

 ### In the frontend, we have used Chakra UI.

+## Note: This website accepts Login from PDEU's email addresses only.

 ### We've deployed the backend on Azure Web App and Heroku.

 #### Azure Web App: [API Endpoint](https://awt-lab-blog-website-api.azurewebsites.net)